darioriverat/cloud-messaging-cli/README.md

 - Use Ctrl+C to stop listening early
 - Make sure your service account has the necessary Pub/Sub permissions
 - Currently supports Google Cloud Pub/Sub, with plans to support other cloud messaging services

+## Message Ordering

+When you create a subscription with the `--ordered` flag, messages with the same ordering key will be delivered in the order they were published.
+This is particularly useful for:

+- **Sequential Processing**: Events that must be processed in order (e.g., user actions, financial transactions)
+- **State Management**: Scenarios where message order affects the final state
+- **Data Consistency**: Ensuring data integrity when order matters

+**Important Considerations:**
+- Message ordering only works for messages with the same ordering key
+- Ordered subscriptions have slightly reduced throughput compared to unordered subscriptions
+- Existing subscriptions cannot be modified to enable ordering - you must create new subscriptions
+- When publishing messages to ordered subscriptions, consider using ordering keys for related messages